qr kod na stranku

 Wrocław is classified as a Gamma-global city by GaWC.
 It was placed among the top 100 cities in the world for the quality of life by the consulting company Mercer and in the top 100 of the smartest cities in the world in the IESE Cities in Motion Index 2019 report.
 Wrocław also possesses numerous historical landmarks such as the Main Market Square, Cathedral Island and the Centennial Hall, which became a UNESCO World Heritage Site.

-neighbours: Wrocławski
+Neighbours: Wrocławski

-Suggested citation: Michal Páleník: EU regions - Wrocław - PL514, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/PL514
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Wrocław – PL514, IZ Bratislava, retrieved from: https://www.iz.sk/PPL514, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/PL514